kelloggm/wpi-paper/experiments/experimental-procedure.md

    d.
 If the build system is maven, add `<showWarnings>true</showWarnings>` to the maven-compiler-plugin `<configuration>`.
    d.
 If the project is running a formatter (ex: Spotless), disable it in the build system.
    e.
 Stage your changes with `git add` (in case you missed a formatter).
    f. compile the program and record the output in the spreadsheet.
+      TODO: What am I looking for in the voluminous output?
       (You should
       create a new "sheet" in the spreadsheet for each project.
 Copy one that's already there and delete the data in it.)
       TODO: All the current ones have different formats; they should be made uniform.